 - Careers guidance

 - Progression information including Higher Education

 - Financial advice including Learner Support Fund, Bursary, Student Loans

 - Course information

 Personal Support – Guidance and Counselling

 This confidential service offers guidance and support if you are experiencing difficulties of any kind.
-Student Services works with your Personal Tutor to help you deal with any concerns or anxieties you may have.
+Student Services works with your Personal Progress Coach to help you deal with any concerns or anxieties you may have.
 Problems may be personal, financial or course-related – it does not matter.
 A counselling service is available for students.

 Health and Welfare

 Student Services works closely with a number of agencies offering advice, guidance and counselling on issues relating to health and welfare.

 Additional support is available if you require extra assistance to help you successfully complete your course.